Specialist Agents

 dojops agents list

-# Show agent details (includes source path for custom agents)
+# Show agent details (partial names supported, includes source path for custom agents)

 # Remove a custom agent